Storm Preparedness Guide

 - Candles (even battery operated)

-- Non-essentials that may help: playing cards, French Press to make coffee, wine/chocolate, electrolyte water mixes like powdered Gatorade or Nuun, DVD player (but do not waste new batteries or mobile charger if it dies)
+- Non-essentials that may help: playing cards, French Press to make coffee, wine/chocolate, electrolyte water mixes like powdered Gatorade or Nuun (electrolytes are important during high heat like during hurricane season especially with air conditioning out), DVD player (but do not waste new batteries or mobile charger if it dies)

 Things to do days, preferably weeks before emergency